 - Meanwhile, preheat the grill.
 While the grill is heating, place a frying pan over low heat.
-Put the potato and sweet potato at the frying pan base in a single layer.
+Put the potato and sweet potato in the frying pan in a single layer.

 - Next, add a layer of spinach leaves on the top of the potato and sweet potato layer.
 Then, on top, place the salmon and grated cheese.